-Similar to the findings of Zickfeld et al. (2012), the response of September Arctic sea ice ( $\Delta$ /), which is closely correlated to Northern Hemisphere temperature change, scales approximately linearly with cumulative emissions.
-There generally is, however, a steeper change in sea ice per unit change in cumulative emissions ( $\Delta$ // $E_c$ ) for scenarios with lower rates of emission and lower cumulative emissions (Fig. 8d).
+Similar to the findings of Zickfeld et al. (2012), the response of September Arctic sea ice ( $\Delta I$ ), which is closely correlated with Northern Hemisphere temperature change, scales approximately linearly with cumulative emissions.
+There generally is, however, a steeper change in sea ice per unit change in cumulative emissions ( $\Delta I/E{\rm c}$ ) for scenarios with lower rates of emission and lower cumulative emissions (Fig. 8d).
 This likely arises from the fact that the TCRE declines with increasing cumulative emissions and increasing emission rates.